 Why We Love Biking in Atlanta with Kids

 With more opportunities through a growing network of pathways, bicycle lanes and bicycle friendly areas, families are biking together all around Atlanta and finding lots of benefits, from a healthier lifestyle to together time.
 Metro Atlanta likely has a bike trail or bike friendly area near your home, so it’s easy to get started.
 Everyone has their favorites, from biking through Piedmont Park to tooling around Freedom Park or Stone Mountain Park and Yellow River Park in Gwinnett County.
-If your family wants to give it a try, now is the perfect time, with a confluence of great greenways, mild temperatures and the Atlanta Cycling Festival from May 15-22.
+If your family wants to give it a try, now is the perfect time, with a confluence of great greenways, mild temperatures and the Atlanta Cycling Festival from May 13-20.

 Where to Bike in Atlanta with Kids

 Made up of multi-use trails and colorful art and murals, the Atlanta BeltLine is a pedestrian friendly area that can be used for biking as well as jogging and walking.
 The BeltLine links many of Atlanta’s existing parks and trails together with dining and retail options nearby.
 Take stops for playgrounds at Piedmont Park or the Old Fourth Ward Park.
 You can also reserve a spot on one of the bike tours.

 This trail is made up of a three-mile path around Chastain Park, and on any given day you can find it full of bikers and joggers.
 The trail is marked as two 5K courses and a separate 3K course.
 It is an asphalt trail with a few hills, which may be more challenging with a stroller, or young child.